alex-usher/webgpu-playground/README.md

 This project was created for the (Imperial College London) 3rd Year Software Engineering project by: Anna Chen, Sophie Elliott, Rohan Gupta, Alex Usher, Apoorva Verma, Vincent Wang and Hannah
 Watson.
 We give thanks to [Alastair Donaldson](https://www.github.com/afd) for supervising the project.

+## Accessing the Repository

+This code has been developed using a private repository on Github.
+For submission, we have chosen to submit a compressed archive; however, we would be very happy to grant access to the repository upon request - for this, please get in touch with the group leader (Alex Usher) with details of the Github account to add as a collaborator.